microstream-one/example-android-recyclerview/README.md

 # Example: Android Recyclerview with Microstream

-This example shows how to effective use Microstream storage with Android Recyclerview.
-Recyclerview is an effective way how to implement list of views.
+This example shows how to effectively use Microstream storage with Android RecyclerView.
+RecyclerView is an effective way to implement a dynamic list of views.
-It is often used by different socials networks to shows the comments or posts. https://developer.android.com/guide/topics/ui/layout/recyclerview
+It is often used by different socials networks to show comments or posts. https://developer.android.com/guide/topics/ui/layout/recyclerview

-First you must add Microstream repository into your project.
-So in build.gralde file for whole project add these lines:
+First, you must add the Microstream repository into your project.
+So in build.gradle file for the whole project, add these lines:
 ```gradle
 allprojects {
     repositories {